ColeOliva/react_app_tip_calculator/README.md

 Before starting the project, you need to install the dependencies by running `npm install`.

-Before starting the project, you need to install the dependencies by running `npm install`.

 To start the project, you can run `npm start`.